 The collection features video addressing the needs of small, large, avian, and exotic animals.
 Sample subject areas covered in Veterinary Education in Video include:

-Like all of Alexander Street Press’s video products, Veterinary Education in Video features Semantic Indexing, which allows users to search for content using a broad range of highly targeted criteria.
+Like all of Alexander Street’s video products, Veterinary Education in Video features Semantic Indexing, which allows users to search for content using a broad range of highly targeted criteria.

 This technology makes possible detailed searches such as:

 - What are the benefits and precautions of flow-by oxygen administration versus nasal prong delivery in a small animal?